|Nutrition Facts (per serving)|

-Preheat oven to 350 F. Spray an 8-inch by 8-inch baking pan with cooking spray.
+Preheat the oven to 350 F. Spray an 8- by 8-inch baking pan with cooking spray.

-Whisk flour, cocoa, baking powder, sugar, and salt in a small bowl.
+Whisk the flour, cocoa, baking powder, sugar, and salt in a small bowl.

-In a medium bowl, combine oil, applesauce, vanilla, egg, and egg whites.
+In a medium bowl, combine the oil, applesauce, vanilla, egg, and egg whites.

-Gradually stir in dry ingredients to wet ingredients until well combined.
+Gradually stir the dry ingredients into the wet ingredients just until well combined.

-Pour into baking pan and bake for 20 minutes, until sides pull away from the edge of the pan.
+Pour the batter into the prepared baking pan and bake for 20 minutes, until the sides pull away from the edge of the pan.

-Cool in pan and cut into 16 squares.
+Cool in the pan and then cut into 16 squares.

 - It is best to use room-temperature eggs and egg whites when adding to brownie batter, as cold eggs won't mix as well.